nginx/unit-docs/source/news/2024/unit-1.32.0-released.rst

 Docker image uses **stderr**, so now you can send **access_log** to stdout
 ==========================================================================

-With 1.32.0 the **unit.log** file will be symlinked to the containers **/dev/stderr** instead of **/dev/stdout**.
+With 1.32.0 the **unit.log** file will be symlinked to the container's **/dev/stderr** instead of **/dev/stdout**.
 This will leave room for the *access_log* to be redirected to **/dev/stdout** and will not populate the Unit log messages to **stdout** which might be scraped by log collectors.